-The S1680S system board--TAHOE -AT is a quality, high performance motherboard designed for Intel's latest generation of Pentium II microprocessors.
-This motherboard utilizes Intel's 440FX PCI series chipset and supports CPU speeds of 233MHz to 300MHz.
-The S1680S will also support the Intel Pentium Pro Processors with a Tyan Riser Card (M2020).
-The 440FX PCIset also supports up to 1GB (1024MB) of system memory utilizing either EDO, FPM or Parity with ECC.
+The S1684S/SA system board--TAHOE -(A) ATX is a quality, high performance motherboard designed for Intel's latest generation of Pentium II microprocessors.
+This motherboard utilizes Intel's 440FX PCI series chipset and supports Pentium II CPU speeds of 233MHz to 300MHz.
+The S1684S/SA will also support the Intel Pentium Pro Processors with a Tyan Riser Card (M2020).

-The S1680S' PCI Local Bus provides high performance capabilities that are ideal for a wide range of demanding applications such as: CAD, CAM, CAE, networking, multi-user environments, database management, desktop publishing, image processing, 3D animation and video production.
+The S1684S/SA's PCI Local Bus provides high performance capabilities that are ideal for a wide range of demanding applications such as: CAD, CAM, CAE, networking, multi-user environments, database management, desktop publishing, image processing, 3D animation and video production.

-This integrated system board achieves high reliability with numerous features and yet is small enough to be supported in a Baby-AT system.
-Some of the features included are: on-board dual channel PCI PIO (Mode 3 & 4), on-board high speed I/O, USB connectors for up to 2 ports, Dallas RTC (Real Time Clock), and a host of built-in extras.
+This integrated system board achieves high reliability with numerous features, yet it is small enough to be supported in an "ATX" form-factor.
+Some of the features included are: on-board dual channel PCI PIO (Mode 3 & 4), Multiword DMA (Mode 2) IDE, on-board floppy controller, and on-board high speed I/O.

-The S1680S board is built to be both flexible and expandable.
-With I/O and drive controller support built on-board, the five 32-bit PCI Bus Master and four 16-bit ISA slots (one shared/eight usable slots) are available for add-on expansion cards.
+The S1684S/SA board is built to be both flexible and expandable.
+With I/O and drive controller support built on-board, the four 32-bit PCI Bus Master and four ISA slots (one shared/seven usable slots) are available for add-on expansion cards.